 • Your waistline is not very defined.

-• Your legs are often one of your best features.
+• Your legs are often one of your best assets.

 Core Styling Goals